royatirek/Dictionary/README.md

 I have not added the database file.
 I have used SQLite to create database.
 You can create your own database file by uncommenting the scrapPages() method under the __init__ method of class Dictionary in file execute.py.

-DocString has been wriiten and comments are given where necessary.
+DocString has been written and comments are given where necessary.